Bob Haro: Career

-In 1978, Haro teamed up with R. L. Osborn to form the very first freestyle BMX team, which made its debut at ABA's Winternationals in Chandler, AZ.
+In 1978, Haro teamed up with R. L. Osborn to form the very first freestyle BMX team, which made its debut at ABA's Winternationals in Chandler, Arizona.

 In 1981 Bob Haro and Bob Morales traveled on tour together performing shows all over the Midwest, Eastern United States, and parts of Canada to enthusiastic crowds.
 Also, in 1981, Haro was involved in the Steven Spielberg production of E.T. the Extra-Terrestrial as a stunt rider.

 In 1981 Bob Haro designed the first frame and fork tailored to freestyle BMX.
 The frameset was manufactured by the bicycle company Torker and became commercially available in 1982 and was marketed as the Haro Freestyler.

-He stopped riding in 1985 after four knee surgeries and, in 1987, he was inducted into the American Bicycle Association Hall Of Fame.
-In 1993 he founded his own company, Haro Design, Inc., a design and marketing company in Cardiff, CA.
+He stopped riding in 1984 after four knee surgeries and, in 1987, he was inducted into the American Bicycle Association Hall Of Fame.
+In 1993 he founded his own company, Haro Design, Inc., a design and marketing company in Cardiff, California.

 In 2012, as part of the London Olympic Games, Bob Haro choreographed the Dove bike sequence in the Opening ceremony.